 Results 1–10 of 30 for "Psychology Topic"X related to "American Psychological Foundation news:..."
-Refine Your Search Refine Your Search TopicTherapy (6)Emotional health (4)Teens (4)Aging (2)Alzheimer's (2) 30 more... [+] Human rights (2)Law & psychology (2)Stress (2)Testing issues (2)Trauma (2)Addictions (1)Autism (1)Bullying (1)Children (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Education (1)Ethics (1)Health disparities (1)Intelligence (1)Natural disasters (1)Parenting (1)Personality (1)Race (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sleep (1)Socioeconomic status (1)Sport & exercise (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 30 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 2.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
-Links to tips on communicating with your kids, and more.Psychology Topic 3.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
+Refine Your Search Refine Your Search TopicTherapy (6)Emotional health (4)Teens (4)Stress (3)Aging (2) 30 more... [+] Alzheimer's (2)Human rights (2)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Trauma (2)Addictions (1)Autism (1)Bullying (1)Children (1)Death & dying (1)Depression (1)Disability (1)Eating disorders (1)Education (1)Ethics (1)Health disparities (1)Intelligence (1)Natural disasters (1)Obesity (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Violence (1)Women & men (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 30 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 2.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
 Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
-Psychology Topic 4.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 5.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 6.Emotional HealthEmotional health can lead to success in work, relationships and health.
+Psychology Topic 3.Testing IssuesInformation about psychological testing issues, including the development, creation, administration, scoring and interpretation of psychological tests of abilities such as intelligence or aptitudes; personality (e.g., traits, attitudes); and mental health, including neurological disorders.Psychology Topic 4.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 5.AddictionsAddiction is the body's need for a drug to avoid withdrawal symptoms, and psychologists study aspects such as addictive behavior, dependence, tolerance and treatments for addiction.Psychology Topic 6.Emotional HealthEmotional health can lead to success in work, relationships and health.
 Happy people are more likely to work toward goals, find the resources they need and attract others with their energy and optimism.Psychology Topic 7.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 8.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic Previous 1 2 3 ...
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 8.Human RightsHuman rights are rights to which all human beings are inherently entitled.
+APA’s vision statement includes serving as an effective champion of the application of psychology to promote human rights.Psychology Topic (January 2011)9.Psychologists, Serving CommunitiesPsychological science is strengthening communities by combining clinical work and forensic evaluation to support the legal process.
+Psychology Topic 10.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 30 for "Psychology Topic"X related to "American Psychological Foundation news:..."